AI in the enterprise

 Ranjan Roy

-Ranjan Roy, VP of Strategy at the disruptive intimate women’s apparel company Adore Me, agrees that AI writing tools will be a competitive advantage.
+Ranjan Roy, SVP of Strategy at the disruptive intimate women’s apparel company Adore Me, agrees that AI writing tools will be a competitive advantage.
 “We think AI writing is going to become part of every company — especially every retailer,” he says.
 Adore Me has been using Writer to write product descriptions and generate press releases, and they continue to experiment with AI writing to find more ways to improve their workflows.

 The best way to understand AI is to experiment with AI yourself (you can try the Writer Team plan for free).
 Learn how AI can fit into — and transform — your team’s way of working.
 The near future is not binary; it’s not a battle of AI vs humans.
 The most innovative teams are leaning into empowering their people with AI, and it’s working — despite the hype.